Why Diet Controversies Are Misleading (And What Actually Works for Lasting Weight Loss)

 It’s emotional manipulation disguised as health advice.

-We simply don’t play that game at Edge Fitness.
+We don’t play that game at Edge Fitness.

 5. Here’s What Actually Works (The Part That Doesn’t Go Viral)